fwdcp/StatusSpec/README.md

 }
 ```

+### Local Player
+*changes the local player locally to affect certain HUD elements like the killfeed*

+#### Console Variables
+* `statusspec_localplayer_enabled` - enable local player override
+* `statusspec_localplayer_player` - player to set as the local player

+#### Console Commands
+* `statusspec_localplayer_set_current_target` - set the local player to the current spectator target

 ### Medigun Info
 *displays info about mediguns for both teams*

 #### Console Variables
-* `statusspec_mediguninfo_charge_advantage_label_text` - text for charge advantage label in medigun info ('%advantage%' is replaced with the current charge advantage percentage number)
-* `statusspec_mediguninfo_charge_label_text` - text for charge label in medigun info ('%charge%' is replaced with the current charge percentage number)
 * `statusspec_mediguninfo_enabled` - enable medigun info
 * `statusspec_mediguninfo_individual_charge_meters` - enable individual charge meters (for Vaccinator)
-* `statusspec_mediguninfo_individual_charges_label_text` - text for individual charges label (for Vaccinator) in medigun info ('%charges%' is replaced with the current number of charges)

 #### Console Commands
 * `statusspec_mediguninfo_reload_settings` - reload settings for the medigun info HUD from the resource file

 #### UI Resource Files
 An example file for the medigun info box is included under `Resource/UI/MedigunInfo.res`.
-This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_medigun_info_reload_settings` is provided as a replacement.
+This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_mediguninfo_reload_settings` is provided as a replacement.

 In addition, the following HUD animations are triggered by this plugin and may be used to show events on the HUD:
 * `MedigunInfoBluChargeReady` - triggered when a BLU medigun charge is ready for use